I was born next to a hole (2024)

 earth

-I couldn’t burry the hope
+I couldn’t burry this hope

 inside me.